 This is because in a products liability claim, if a faulty product affects multiple people and leads to a series of claims, the insurer would pay all claims for that period of cover up to the limit which is typically between £1 million and £5 million.

-Meanwhile, in the event of a Public Liability claim, the insurer would pay up to the limit on an 'any one occurrence’ basis.
+Meanwhile in the event of a public liability claim, the insurer would pay up to the limit per claim.
 For instance, if you had a large organisation and had 2 separate public liability claims in one year, the insurer would pay up to the limit (at least £2 million) on each claim.

 Finally, be sure to take note of any exclusions or conditions the insurer includes within the policy.
 Potential exclusions could include liability claims for products exported to certain countries, while possible conditions could include that your organisation keeps appropriate documentation on risk management.